anagrosch/fl_lstm_rnn/server_side/README.md

 Reads each client's parameters from client files located in `/client_models/`.
 Aggregates new client parameters with equal weights.

-If there are weights saved in local file `final_weights.pkl` from a previous round of aggregation, the weights are aggregated with the new client weights.
+If there are weights saved in file `/outputs/final_weights.pkl` from a previous round of aggregation, the weights are aggregated with the new client weights.

-Final aggregated results saved to `final_weights.pkl`.
+Final aggregated results saved to `/outputs/final_weights.pkl`.

 The `/client_models/` directory with the client weights is deleted after aggregation.